apache/mxnet/example/quantization/README.md

 **NOTE**:
 - This example has only been tested on Linux systems.
-- Performance is expected to decrease with GPU as the params.
+- Performance is expected to decrease with GPU, however the memory footprint of a quantized model is smaller.
 The purpose of the quantization implementation is to minimize accuracy loss when converting FP32 models to INT8.
 MXNet community is working on improving the performance.